Going Live - Steps

 hosts file entry on your computer and point it to the IP address that resolves when you access your master project branch.

-To get the IP you can run
+To get the IP address, first run

 c:\Windows\System32\Drivers\etc\hosts.
 You will need to be a admin user to be able to change that file.
 So in OS X you will usually run something like